Saad007Khan/PropertyPrompts/atttractions_social_infra.md

 - [ ] Infrastructure notes are concise (1-2 sentences)
 - [ ] No fabricated locations or information
 - [ ] "Not verifiable from preferred sources" used when data unavailable
-- [ ] Both plain text and JSON formats provided
+- [ ] JSON format provided
 - [ ] All required sections included (even if some entries missing)
-- [ ] JSON structure matches plain text hierarchy
+- [ ] JSON structure follows specified format

 ---